by Carolyn Thomas ♥ @HeartSisters

 The tool was developed by a group of Canadian researchers led by Dr. Carl van Walraven of the Ottawa Hospital Research Institute, the University of Ottawa and the Institute for Clinical Evaluative Sciences.

-The group examined detailed medical records from 4,812 people discharged from 11 Ontario hospitals between 2002 and 2006, and found that four factors could predict the risk of re-admission or even death.
+The group examined detailed medical records from 4,812 people discharged from 11 Ontario hospitals, and found that four factors could predict the risk of re-admission or even death.
 They called the tool LACE to coincide with the factors, which are:

 - Length of stay in hospital